MatthiasBurger-Coder/java-static-audit/README.md

 - Global Top 20 risky classes on index.html
   - The overview page now includes a "Top classes (global)" table ranked by severity (🟥 > 🟨 > 🟩) and normalized lack of cohesion.
+- Top files by LOC with deep links
+  - The overview page shows "Top files by LOC" (logical lines).
+Each file links directly to its row on the corresponding package page.
 - Heuristic complexity counts operators
   - The heuristic complexity metric now correctly counts &&, ||, and ? tokens in addition to if/for/while/case/catch.
 - REST timeout heuristic refined